-We hope you and your students will enjoy exploring our animal-themed games and activities, and find great uses for them in your classroom projects.
-Below, you can also find lesson plans, on-site research resources, and examples of Switch Zoo-inspired stories, poems, and drawings created by students.
+We hope you and your students will enjoy exploring our animal-themed games and activities, and find great uses for them.
+Below, you will find lesson plans, on-site research resources, and examples of Switch Zoo-inspired stories, poems, and drawings created by students.

 Educational Games and Activities

 These animal-themed games make it fun to learn about animals' characteristics and habitats.
-Games and activities include Switch Zoo, Build an Online Habitat, Where Do I Live?, Scavengers Hunt, and Please DO Feed the Animals.
+Games and activities include:

 Lesson Plans and Field Trips

 For language arts, science, and art projects.
 These lesson plans use Switch Zoo animals to spark interest and creativity.
 Includes an interdisciplinary lesson plan that combines science with creative or persuasive writing.
-Field trips engage students in creative writing and music explorations through the site.
+Field trips engage students in creative writing and music explorations.

 Endangered Species Map